fastify/fastify-swagger/README.md

 <a name="route.response.empty_body"></a>
 ##### Different content types responses
-> 🛈 Note: Supported [only by OpenAPI v3](https://swagger.io/docs/specification/describing-responses/), not Swagger (OpenAPI v2).
+> ℹ️ Note: Supported [only by OpenAPI v3](https://swagger.io/docs/specification/describing-responses/), not Swagger (OpenAPI v2).

 Different content types are supported by `@fastify/swagger` and `@fastify`.
 Use `content` for the response to prevent Fastify from failing to compile the schema: